sharminhossainbd/Insights-from-10-Email-Campaigns/README.md

 ---

-## 10. Summary: Publisher Email-NA Issue
+## Test 10: Publisher Email-NA Issue

 Emails were sent three times to publishers about their "not available" status before including it in a biweekly test.
 The first email was based on data from six months (October 2017 - March 2018).
 Those who did not open the email were sent a second email.